Topabli2/Topabli2/README.md

 - 📫 Please feel free to contact me via LinkedIn, below. ⬇️
 - 🗣️ Languages: **ESP** - **ENG**

-# Things about me
+## Things about me

 - 🎆 I like to:
-      -Learn about new technologies.
+    - Learn about new technologies.
-      -Play music and videogames.
+    - Play music and videogames.
-      -Geekiness is part of my DNA.
+    - Geekiness is part of my DNA.

 ### My skills 🤹
 <p>